 Examine the impact of globalization on European integration, comparative advantage, and international competitiveness by using the theories of international trade, capital markets, and economic development.

 - Travel on course-integrated study tours that give you first-hand insight into the larger economic landscape of Europe from EU integration to transition economies

-- Benefit from Denmark as your case study, where you and your classmates will take a comparative look at how Denmark’s small, open economy differs from that of the U.S. as both countries negotiate the driving forces and consequences of globalization
+- Benefit from Denmark as your case study in globalization, where you and your classmates will take a comparative look at how Denmark’s small, open economy differs from that of the U.S.

-- Explore Copenhagen through a hands-on academic lens on field studies with your core course instructors, taking you behind the scenes on visits to local institutions such as think tanks, consulting firms, and labor unions
+- Explore Copenhagen through a hands-on academic lens on field studies, taking you behind the scenes on visits to local institutions such as think tanks, consulting firms, banks, and labor unions

 PROGRAM STUDENT PROFILE